elastic/fleet-server/README.md

 #### fleet-server+agent on a Vagrant VM

-The development Vagrant machine assumes the `elastic-agent`, `beats` and `fleet-server` repos are in the same folder.
+The development Vagrant machine assumes the `elastic-agent`, `beats`, and `fleet-server` repos are in the same folder.
 Thus, it mounts `../` to `/vagrant` on the Vagrant machine.
 ```shell
 vagrant up